Southwark St Olave: Boundary changes

 Southwark St Olave formed part of the ancient Borough of Southwark.
 Part of its area was split off around 1550 to create Southwark St Thomas, corresponding to the hospital of the Archbishop of Canterbury.
 In 1733, part of area was used to create Southwark St John Horsleydown.

 Administration

 A map showing the St Olave & St Thomas wards of Bermondsey Metropolitan Borough as they appeared in 1916.

 The parish became, with St John Horsleydown and St Thomas, part of the St Olave Poor Law Union and in 1855 it became part of the St Olave District of the Metropolis.
 It was absorbed by the County of London in 1889.

-In 1896 St Olave was abolished as a civil parish and was combined again with Southwark St Thomas to form Southwark St Olave and St Thomas.
+In 26 March 1896 St Olave was abolished as a civil parish and was combined again with Southwark St Thomas to form Southwark St Olave and St Thomas.
+At the 1891 census (the last before the abolition of the parish), Southwark St Olave had a population of 2159.
 In 1900 the combined parish became part of the Metropolitan Borough of Bermondsey and was abolished in 1904, with its former area absorbed into the Bermondsey civil parish, as was that of St John Horsleydown.

 The ecclesiastical parish of St Olave was abolished in 1947, and then formed part of Southwark St Olave and St John.